Wave power in Australia

 Wave power in Australia is being developed as the country has a long and largely deep-water coastline.
 It is one of several regions of the world where wave power projects are being considered.
+Australia has great potential for wave energy because strong Southern Ocean winds generate consistently large waves ideal for wave energy production.
+The main challenges are capital cost and withstanding damage from harsh ocean conditions.